 Known variously as Dirty Bertie (his usual state), Shirty Bertie (playing up), Squirty Bertie (leaking) or Flirty Bertie (parked next to a particularly attractive bike).

 Carries 2 people and luggage well – sits happily at motorway speeds fully loaded 2 up

 Very comfortable, handles very well on road and well for a heavy bike, off-road.

-Good mpg for a big bike (46 mpg off road, 54 mpg easy riding up to 60mph ish, 50 mpg motorway speeds).
+Good mpg for a big bike (46 mpg off road, 54 mpg easy riding up to 60mph ish, 48 to 50 mpg motorway speeds).

 Bags of character

 Not many bikes will carry two adults and all their kit, eat up motorway miles then take you off road to a wild camp site!

 Finish/build quality poor in places.
 Fastenings, especially on brake calipers, rust.
 Had a failure of rear suspension at 22K miles and a failed Throttle Position Sensor at 26K miles.
 (Update Dec ’14 in Argentina – sidestand switch failed, bike cuts out when you put it into gear whether stand is up or down – easy fix, known problem) Are these failures really acceptable for a premium product with a premium price tag????

 Parts are expensive.
 Servicing is also expensive if you use a BMW Motorad dealer.